Boone, Iowa: Education

-The Boone Community School District operates local public schools.
+The Boone Community School District, which operates public schools, covers almost all of the Boone city limits.
+Boone High School is the comprehensive high school of that district.
+A small piece of the city limits is within the United Community School District, which operates an elementary school.
+United CSD sends secondary students to Boone CSD and Ames CSD.

 The Sacred Heart parish operates a parochial school for kindergarten through 8th grade.
 Trinity Lutheran Church operates a school for students 3 years old to 8th grade.
+The Des Moines Area Community College (DMACC) has a campus in the south central part of the town.
+It was established when DMACC purchased the former Boone Junior College in 1969 and was the second campus added during the initial period of expansion.

 Arts and culture

 Festivals and events

 Pufferbilly Days, an annual event celebrating Boone's railroad heritage, is held at the end of the summer and is one of Iowa's top five community festivals with over 30,000 attendees.

 The IMCA Super Nationals are held at the Boone Speedway, occurring during the week of Labor Day.

-Boone River Valley Festival was started in 2017 and takes place in May.
-It is an outdoor festival with events to celebrate all of the beauty and activities that Boone and Boone County have to offer.

 Boone is also a site of the annual Farm Progress Show.
 Originally the show rotated from one farm to another in Iowa, Illinois and Indiana before the permanent sites were established at Boone, Iowa and Decatur, Illinois.
 The show now alternates between these two permanent sites on an annual basis.